ChrisK91/chrisk91.github.io/content/post/2018-09-19-Basic-CSS-Template-for-Anki.md

 - Restyle inputs/`type`-fields
 - Styles for images/audio

-If you have feature requests, that might also be useful for others, please don't hesitate to contact (for instance via the comments below)
+If you have feature requests, that might also be useful for others, please don't hesitate to contact (for instance via the comments below).